newrelic/entity-definitions/docs/golden_metrics.md

 ## Defining golden metrics

 Golden metrics are defined in a map where each key should be unique.
 The allowed characters are `[a-zA-Z0-9_]` with a maximum of 100 characters.
-This key defines the intention of the metric:
+This key defines the intention of the metric and will be used as the alias of the query:

 ```yaml
 memoryUsage: